Sport in Papua New Guinea: Rugby union

 Papua New Guinea is a three tier rugby union playing nation.
 They began playing international rugby union in 1966, and have yet to make the Rugby World Cup.
 Teams from Papua New Guinea have competed in the Commonwealth Games.

 There are currently 8,520 registered players and 57 clubs.
 There are no registered senior female players.

 The national side is ranked 54th in the world (as of December 1, 2006).

 Soccer

 Soccer is also played in Papua New Guinea.
 The governing body for the sport in the country is the Papua New Guinea Football Association which was established in 1962.
-Approximately 20,000 people play Football in Papua New Guinea and it is considered to be a popular sport for men and the single most popular sport for females.
+Approximately 20,000 people play soccer in Papua New Guinea and it is considered to be a popular sport for men and the single most popular sport for females.